F4b1an11/C-Volleyball-game/INSTALL.md

-This project the "Simple and Fast Multimedia Library" SFML SFML provides a simple interface to the various components of your PC, to ease the development of games and multimedia applications.
+This project uses SFML "Simple and Fast Multimedia Library" SFML provides a simple interface to the various components of your PC, to ease the development of games and multimedia applications.
 It is composed of five modules: system, window, graphics, audio and network.

 To download SFML - [SFML](https://www.sfml-dev.org/download/)